-If selected for an award, applicants will be required to sign and submit one or more certification forms.
-These forms will be provided by the DOE Contract Specialist during award negotiation.
-Applicants must provide the certification developed by the Small Business Administration as required by Section 5143 SBIR/STTR Reauthorization Act of 2011, Public Law112-81.
+If selected for an award, applicants will be required to sign and submit one or more of the following certifications.
+Forms will be provided by the DOE Contract Specialist during award negotiation.
+(The following links are provided for information purposes.)